-For example, you can design the flow to receive WebSphere MQ messages and generate output messages to SCADA devices, or to receive messages from SCADA devices and generate output messages for real-time or multicast application clients.
-However, certain restrictions do apply depending on the transport being used: for example, messages published persistently through an MQInput node are not guaranteed to be delivered to the subscribers over WebSphere MQ Real-time Transport, because this transport does not support assured delivery.

-For example, you can create a message flow that receives a message from a WebSphere MQ application.
-The message flow constructs a publication message from its contents, and publishes the message through a Publication node from where real-time subscribers that use JMS can register their interest in the publications.
+- You can design the flow to receive WebSphere MQ messages and generate output messages to SCADA devices, or to receive messages from SCADA devices and generate output messages for real-time or multicast application clients.
+However, certain restrictions apply depending on the transport being used: for example, messages published persistently through an MQInput node are not guaranteed to be delivered to the subscribers over WebSphere MQ Real-time Transport, because this transport does not support assured delivery. - You can create a message flow that receives a message from a WebSphere MQ application.
+The message flow constructs a publication message from its contents, and publishes the message through a Publication node from where real-time subscribers who use JMS can register their interest in the publications.
 The message flow can also include an MQReply or MQOutput node to provide a confirmation message that indicates to another application that the publication has been implemented.